(Issue)

 weight

-is undefined, setweight
+is null, setweight

 to50%